 Hair thickness and strength is a key consumer concern; across gender and age, consumers want every strand to be strong and resilient.
-Scalp health is essential to this goal, as a healthy scalp means stronger and shinier hair.
-Many users already know this: around 75-85% of women in Europe agree that taking care of their scalp can improve their hair condition.
+Scalp health is essential to this goal, as a healthy scalp means stronger, thicker hair.
+Many hair care users already know this: around 75-85% of women in Europe agree that taking care of their scalp can improve the condition of their hair.
 Although scalp care and thick fiber hair claims are still considered niche in the hair care industry, they are slowly but steadily expanding.
 While today 7% of launches reference scalp care, five years ago it was only 1% of hair care products.

-Figures show scalp care has emerged as a top concern for hair health, especially as it pertains to the thickness and resilience of hair fiber.
+Figures show scalp care is now emerging as a top concern for hair health, especially as it pertains to the thickness and resilience of hair fiber.
 Naturally, this is an opportunity for hair care brands to grow, provided they help consumers learn about the best options for scalp care and cater to their needs.
 Here, we explore how to develop scalp care and thick fiber hair products that respond to broader consumer demand.

 Linking scalp care to hair loss concerns might prove effective.
 However, this new decade can see the birth of a whole new product category around scalp care, in which brands will be able to experiment and be disruptive.
 Products such as scalp essences or scalp masks (including those for overnight-use) could become mainstream if the right strategies are applied.

 The increasing use of natural products in hair care and beauty products is directly linked to these new consumer demands.
 Brands are thus pushed to create a bigger story around ingredient provenance and ingredient benefits, often linking their products to traditional medicine such as Ayurvedic methods.
 With a well-rounded approach to sustainability, brands can cultivate a wholly positive image that spreads positivity, inclusivity, and care from every angle.

 Kerascalp, the sustainable anti-aging scalp product

-This active ingredient also responds to consumers’ demand for natural, plant-based products, as it’s derived from Amla (Phyllanthus emblica) fruits.
+This ingredient is derived from amla (Phyllanthus Emblica) fruits.
 These plants have been used in Ayurveda and other traditional Asian medicine for centuries, containing an array of antioxidants that have made them popular as rejuvenating and well-being treatments.
 Kerascalp goes further in promoting sustainable solutions for scalp health: as a waterless active ingredient, it addresses water scarcity and pollution issues, becoming part of a proactive movement towards a sustainable future.